mahavedalla/mahavedalla/docs/questions/upadana/is-clinging-bodily-or-is-it-mental.md

-# Is clinging bodily?
+Question: Is clinging bodily?
 Or is it mental?
 Answer in Brief: -
  Category: Upādana
 Sutta References: SN 22.82